tbmihailov/conll2016st-data-processing/README.md

 # conll2016st-data-processing
 Data processing library to convert raw data to data format for Conll 2016 Shared Task on Shallow Discourse Parsing

-The code is used for data preparation for the paper:
+The code is used for data preparation for the paper: What's important in a text?
+An extensive evaluation of linguistic annotations for summarization

 ```bib
 @inproceedings{